Listen to this:

 Intrinsic value refers to the value which is theoretical in nature.
 This means that the value is not affected by its market price.

-In the simplest terms, share valuation is a system of determining the value of a business by estimating the value of its shares.
+The meaning of valuation of shares is a system of determining the value of a business by estimating the value of its shares.

 Suppose you are the CEO of a company, and your company has decided to take over one of its competitors.